isc-projects/isc-dnssec-guide/src/recipes_inline-signing.rst

 In fact, the secondary servers do not even need to be running BIND, it could be running any other DNS product that has DNSSEC support.

-.. _recipes-inline-signing-bump-in-the-wire:
+.. _recipes-dnssec-signing-bump-in-the-wire:

-"Bump in the Wire" Inline Signing Recipe
+"Bump in the Wire" Signing Recipe
 ----------------------------------------

-In this recipe, we are taking advantage of the power of inline signing by placing an additional name server 192.168.1.5 between the hidden primary (192.168.1.1) and the DNS secondaries (192.168.1.2, 192.168.1.3, and 192.168.1.4).
+In this recipe, we are taking advantage of the power of automated signing by placing an additional name server 192.168.1.5 between the hidden primary (192.168.1.1) and the DNS secondaries (192.168.1.2, 192.168.1.3, and 192.168.1.4).
 The additional name server 192.168.1.5 acts as a "bump